 There is an emergency exception, however.
 For example, if the individual is involved in a car wreck while working and transported to the hospital by ambulance, the insurance company will cover it.

-For a free legal consultation with a medical treatment lawyer serving Rock Hill, call 1-803-366-0333
+For a free legal consultation with a Medical Treatment in Rock Hill Workers’ Compensation Cases call 1-803-366-0333

 Challenging the Insurance Company’s Recommendations